BushidoLab/java-usage-tracker-app/README.md

 #Todo
 - Update manage fields on mongodb when cell is edited
-- Add NUP license support to audit and reconcile view
+- Delete management forms
 - Add account button
-  -
+  - Dropdown with profile and sign out
+- Refresh button on audit and reconcile grids
+- User count reflects number of same devices

 # Java Usage Tracker App